Software

 ssh

-to a remote host and work inside of a screen session.
-If your network connection drops, or you switch to a different network, or your local computer shuts down, the remote screen detaches and keeps the programs running.
+to a remote host and work inside of a tmux session.
+If your network connection drops, or you switch to a different network, or your local computer shuts down, the remote session detaches and keeps the programs running.
 Once youssh

 back into the remote host, you can reattach to continue the session.
-You can have multiple terminals within one session and even automatically start multiple terminals with custom commands on startup by adding to your~/.screenrc
+You can have multiple terminals within one session and even automatically start multiple terminals with custom commands on startup with a simple bash script. - GNU Screen: I use GNU Screen on systems where tmux isn't installed.
+I used GNU Screen as my primary terminal multiplexer until 2024, when I ported my workflows over to tmux.

 Shell